Moath-007/Legacy-Library/README.md

 *   **High Performance:** Optimized database queries and API response times.

 ## My Role
-As the Lead Developer for the backend and database architecture, I was responsible for:
+I served as the **Backend and Database Developer** for this project, taking ownership of the system's core architecture and business logic.
+My key responsibilities included:

-*   Designing the relational database schema.
+* **Database Architecture:** Architected and implemented the relational database schema, ensuring data integrity and optimized query performance.
-*   Developing secure and scalable RESTful APIs.
+* **API Development:** Developed secure and scalable RESTful APIs using ASP.NET Core, focusing on seamless frontend-backend communication.
-*   Implementing the complex security and authorization logic.
+* **Security & Authorization:** Engineered the dynamic, group-based access control system (RBAC) to handle complex institutional permissions with maximum flexibility.
-*   Overseeing the project's overall technical structure and integration between frontend and backend.
+* **System Integration:** Actively coordinated technical integration between frontend and backend components, ensuring a cohesive and high-performing system.
+*
 ## Live Demo
 Currently, the system is deployed within the institution's private infrastructure for internal management.
 A public live demo is **Coming Soon**.